 No one wants to feel like they’re stuck in the mud.
 Employees will be far more likely to hang around if they feel as though they’re developing professionally.
+Always remember that one of the keys to a successful organization is: staff retention.
 Offer education, be it internal or external.
 Match ambitious employees with a mentor who can guide them through their professional journey.

 5. Pay your people well

 Your hotel general manager salary may be a generous one, and you’ve earned every cent of it by working your way into the position.
 But if your attitude is one of “I did it the hard way, and so should they,” you’ll likely experience staff turnover rates that are even higher than the already high industry average.

 It’s vital that you pay your people a competitive base wage, particularly the backroom staff who may not enjoy access to tips.
 You don’t need to match the wages of hotel resort general manager jobs, but you should be paying the same or more than your main competitors in like-for-like positions.

 6. Manage your managers (including yourself)

 Employee/manager rifts are perhaps the number one reason for hotel staff turnover.
 People don’t quit jobs, they quit managers, as the old saying goes.

 Keep track of manager performance – including your own – by seeking feedback from employees, and use training to arm your managers with the soft skills they need to successfully lead their teams.
 Hotel general manager jobs are extremely interpersonal, so you need to ensure you have excellent communication and social skills if you are to keep your employees around.

 How would you describe your company culture?
 If you can’t answer that question, it’s time that you develop one.